Support our work by becoming our Patron! Learn More

 7) Pleated Blinds:

-Made from stronger paper than Balasore and have smaller pleats.
+Made from stronger paper than Balasore and has smaller pleats.

-It gives privacy but lets sunlight through which is filtered and tinted the colour of the paper.
+It gives privacy but lets sunlight through which is filtered and tinted the color of the paper.

-There is much colour of pleated blinds in which orange, green, blue etc. are common.
+There are many colours of pleated blinds which orange, green, blue, etc. are common.

 8) Austrian Blinds: